eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- Knowledge of CSS, HTML, XML, Flash, JavaScript.
 + Good knowledge in Java, Typescript and/or Angular
 + skill set:
+	- Experience with modern web frameworks, like Django, Flask, or Rails (Ruby)
+	- Experience with modern Javascript technologies like Node.js, React, Webpack and ESLint plugins
+	- Culture of code reviews and collaborating closely with other people (not a solo hacker)
+	- You are familiar with translation management/memory tools.
+	- Continuous integration & continuous deployment of localized product experience.
++ skill set:
 	- Software Engineer, Front End
 	- Splunk builds software that lets you search, report, monitor and analyze live-streaming and historical data across the entire data spectrum, from IT to Marketing to Operations, all from one place and in real time.
 Getting a vast variety of extensive data in and ready for analysis is never easy.
 	- The Enterprise Dashboards team strives to simplify the creation and consumption of dashboards and reports by both advanced and beginner users in Splunk Enterprise and Splunk Cloud, and to create tools and resources that aid in making beautiful, operational, and actionable dashboards in order to democratize insights from Splunk data to the wider customer organization.